 Administrators and professors in Baruch’s Zicklin School of Business (at City University of New York) have found that making digital video recordings of lectures available online can help undergraduates succeed in large lecture courses, according to

-in the Chronicle of Higher Education.
+a recent article in the Chronicle of Higher Education.
 (You can’t access the story without an account and password.)
 Not surprisingly, Apple technology is being used.

 Students can review a lecture, or catch up on one they missed, with the digital video recordings.
 Lectures are captured in Apple’s QuickTime format.
 Graduate assistants use Sorenson Media’s Squeeze to compress the QT lecture files and QT Pro to edit them.